-Today, we are excited to announce the availability of BlackBerry® Gateway, an AI-empowered, Zero Trust Network Access solution.
+Today, we are excited to announce the availability of BlackBerry® Gateway, an AI-empowered Zero Trust Network Access (ZTNA) solution.
 Enterprises face a challenging environment as cybersecurity threats become more sophisticated and pervasive, while the numbers of connected enterprise endpoints grow and cloud migration accelerates.
 A comprehensive security approach to both endpoint security and network security is essential to protect against and remediate cyber-threats.

 BlackBerry Gateway has been built with a Prevent First and Protect First approach, by allowing remote users to establish secure network connectivity from any device, managed or unmanaged, to any app, public or private cloud across any network, managed or unmanaged, and is poised to transcend to deliver artificial intelligence (AI) Assisted Threat Detection and Autonomous Remediation.

 BlackBerry Gateway is integral to the BlackBerry® Cyber Suite and BlackBerry Spark® Suites, enabling enterprise SecOps and NetOps team to orchestrate Extended Detect & Respond (XDR) as the BlackBerry Zero Trust architecture leverages telemetry data across app, endpoint, network and user, thereby laying the foundation for a high efficacy zero touch and Zero Trust experience.

 How Zero Trust Works

 Until recently, many organizations have relied on a traditional “castle-and-moat” approach to network security, where defenses surround the perimeter of the network, but once an attacker has crossed the threshold or tunneled in, they are completely trusted.
 Network security experts now understand that this method is not sufficient for numerous reasons: